-Implant Removal “Explantation”
+Implant Removal “Explantation” in High Point, NC

 Many women undergo breast augmentation surgery to enhance the appearance of their breasts.
 However, just as there are reasons to get breast implants, there are several reasons why women would want to have them removed.
 Over time, women may start to experience certain changes in their body that could cause them to feel uncomfortable, physically ill, or uncertain about their implants.
 At Piedmont Plastic Surgery, if you are considering removing your implants, then you can rest assured that you do not have to worry about sacrificing health for your appearance.